 NOW IS THE RIGHT TIME TO GET IN

-For most of us, being better able to afford and more easily use a PM to greatly and more efficiently improve our training, fitness and performance these days is the good news.
-The not so bad news is that training with power is still a rapidly growing field and, like smart phones a few years ago that were getting bigger screens and improving their computing ability, it still seems like there is always a cheaper PM or a new feature to measure your power output on the horizon.
+For most of us, being better able to afford and more easily use a PM to greatly and more efficiently improve our training, fitness, and performance these days is the good news.
+The not so bad news is that power meter training is still a rapidly growing field and, like smartphones a few years ago that were getting bigger screens and improving their computing ability, it still seems like there is always a cheaper PM or a new feature to measure your power output on the horizon.